KathiSa/climateindoorsimulation/FileInput.md

 4. "+" button, to open "Use example EPW File" segment
 5. "+" button, to open "Upload EPW File" segment

 After starting a new simulation you will be redirected to the "File Input" page.
-Here you can see the simulation process-steps for the first time (Fig. 1, marker 1), right now you are in the step "File input".
-On this page you upload all necessary IDF and EPW files for the simulation.
+Here you can see the steps of the simulation process for the first time (Fig. 1, marker 1).
+Currently you are in the step "File input".
+On this page you need to upload all necessary IDF and EPW files for the simulation.
 Here is a short overview of the two file types:

 ## IDF files

 IDF files are the core of every EnergyPlus simulation.
-Based on the information within this file, the following simulation is primarily based.
-An IDF file is mandatory for a simulation!
-The file contains information about the global location as well as the room geometry, specific information about the building as well as the presence of people in the simulated room (in the following called "Occupancy").
+The simulation is primarily based on the information within this file.
+A IDF file is mandatory for a simulation.
+The file contains information about the global location, the room geometry, specific information about the building an the presence of people in the simulated room (in the following called "Occupancy").

 In the GUI you have two options to provide a suitable IDF file for the simulation.

-### Step-by-step instructions for choosing the required idf file
+### Step-by-step instructions for choosing the required IDF file

 ![Figg.
 2](images/FileUpload3Marked.PNG)